johnwangemory/cicd-pipeline-train-schedule-git/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-John Wang updates this file to triger a Jenkins job.
+John Wang updates this file to trigger a Jenkins job.